postcss/postcss-bem-linter/README.md

 ### Defining your pattern

+Patterns consist of regular expressions that describe valid selector sequences.

+Please note that *patterns define sequences, not just simple selectors*.
+So if, for example, you would like to be able to chain state classes to your component classes, as in `.Component.is-open`, your pattern needs to allow for this chaining.

+Also note that *pseudo-classes and pseudo-elements must be at the end of sequences, and will be ignored*.
+Instead of `.Component:first-child.is-open` you should use `.Component.is-open:first-child`.
+The former will cause an error.

 #### Preset Patterns

 You can use a preset pattern by passing a string.
 The following preset patterns are available: